-Age – you should record the age of the deceased in completed years or, if under one year, in completed months
+You should record the age of the deceased in completed years or, if under one year, in completed months.

-Place of death – you should record to the best of your knowledge the precise place of death (e.g. the name of the hospital, or a private address)
+You should record to the best of your knowledge the precise place of death (e.g. the name of the hospital, or a private address).

 Circumstances of certification

-Information from post-mortem – indicate if the cause of death takes into account information gained from a post-mortem or not
+Indicate if the cause of death takes into account information gained from a post-mortem.